aimms/documentation/webui/data-coloring-and-palettes.rst

 Re-activating the older 19, 11 or 7 palette
 +++++++++++++++++++++++++++++++++++++++++++
-As per the feature deprecation table, we still support the display of the color palette that was in use before release 4.87.
+As per the feature deprecation table, we still support the display of the color palette that was in use before AIMMS 4.87.

 For that, you need to change one application setting, which is normally also used to apply 'custom themes' to your application: the 'Custom Theme Class' option, as found under Application/Miscellaneous.